united-neux/CAD_to_OpenMC/docs/source/index.rst

-Welcome to The documentation for CAD_to_OpenMC
+Welcome to the documentation for CAD_to_OpenMC
 ==============================================
 **CAD_to_OpenMC** is a python tool, made to ease the process of creating OpenMC-ready surface meshes from a CAD-generated representation